-Kitchens and bathrooms are the most important rooms to have proper air circulation in during the winter months.
+Kitchens and bathrooms are the most important rooms to have proper air circulation during the winter months.
 The steam caused by showering and cooking increases during this time of year because of the contrast between the temperature outdoors and indoors.
 It is important to use your exhaust fans each time you cook or shower and for 20-30 minutes after – which will help eliminate the moisture and condensation that will cause mold to form.

 Maintain Roof Gutters

 You should be cleaning and repairing your roof gutters regularly, but if you haven’t checked them this winter, now is the time.
-Dead leaves and sticks can build up overtime in winter and clog the gutter system.
+Dead leaves and sticks can build up over time in winter and clog the gutter system.
 Take the time to ensure your gutters are clean and that the water is flowing away from the home’s foundation.
-You want to do this to avoid causing water damage to your basement, which leads mold growth.
+You want to do this to avoid causing water damage to your basement, which leads to mold growth.

 Call in Professional Help

 If you find a mold or mildew problem in your home, it is crucial that you take care of it as soon as possible.
-Mold remediation can be a difficult task to handle on your own, so we always recommend that you hire a professional mold remove service.
+Mold remediation can be a difficult task to handle on your own, so we always recommend that you hire a professional mold removing service.